checkly/docs.checklyhq.com/site/content/docs/traces-open-telemetry/instrumenting-code/nodejs.md

 ---
-title: Express
+title: Node.js
-weight: 38
 head:
-  title: "Instrumenting Express.js with OpenTelemetry"
+  title: "Instrumenting Node.js with OpenTelemetry"
 metatags:
-  title: "Instrumenting Express.js with OpenTelemetry"
+  title: "Instrumenting Node.js with OpenTelemetry"
-  description: "Instrument your Express.js application with OpenTelemetry and send traces to Checkly."
+  description: "Instrument your Node.js application with OpenTelemetry and send traces to Checkly."
+weight: 31
 menu:
-  integrations:
+  platform:
-    parent: "Instrumenting your code with OpenTelemetry"
+    parent: "Instrument your code with OpenTelemetry"
 beta: true
+aliases:
+  - "/docs/open-telemetry/instrumenting-code/nodejs"
 ---

-This guide will help you instrument your Express application(s) with OpenTelemetry and send traces to Checkly.
+This guide will help you instrument your Node.js application(s) with OpenTelemetry and send traces to Checkly.
 <!--more-->
-The steps are largely the same as instrumenting any Node.js application with OpenTelemetry.
 ## Step 1: Install the OpenTelemetry packages

 Install the relevant OpenTelemetry packages: